lizflem/Getting-and-Cleaning-Data-Project/CodeBook.md

 Downloaded all data files and moved to new folder, "CleaningData".

 Set working directory to UCI HAR Dataset, and created run_analysis.R and CodeBook.md files.
-Loaded data.table package.
+Loaded data.table and reshape2 packages.

 First, read files into R - used fread() on small files (y_train.txt, subject_train.txt, y_test.txt, subject_test.txt, features.txt, and activity_labels.txt) and read.table on large files (X_test.txt and X_train.txt).
 Called as.data.table() on large files.